How to Structure Pages for AI Mode: The 3-Block Blueprint – Using My Backyard Christmas Lights as an Example – Video 12

 Most pages fail because they are unstructured walls of text.
 To fix this, think of your content in 3 Blocks:

-Christmas tree close up in daylight The Example: My Backyard “Christmas Wonderland”
+The Example: My Backyard “Christmas Wonderland”

+To illustrate this, let’s look at a picture of the Christmas lights in my backyard.
 It looks complicated, right?
 But it’s really just a bunch of 2-dimensional 2x4s and scrap wood strung up with simple lights.
 We started with just one tree, and each year someone in my family helps build another.
-12 years later, it looks like a wonderland.
+Twelve years later, it looks like a wonderland.

 The Technical Setup: The H1 Rule

-You ONLY need one H1.
+You ONLY need one H1 per page.

 • It is not “Now for the Task at Hand.”